How I Vibe Code

 This all sounds great, so what's the problem?

 To be clear, vibe coding is great, but it's not entirely as straight forward as some think.
-People tend to think they can just open up an IDE such as cursor or windsurf and ask it to build something but that's not how to achieve success with it.
+People tend to think they can just open up an IDE such as VS Code (with copilot agent or the Continue extension), cursor, windsurf or Zed (among others but these are my favorites to use, mostly Windsurf lately) and ask it to build something but that's not how to achieve success with it.

 The biggest problem is relying on the IDE to do all the work while not giving it clear instructions.